-- ½ tsp cayenne (optional, lessen or omit for less heat)
+- ½ teaspoon cayenne (optional, lessen or omit for less heat)

 - In a medium sauce pan (mine is 2 quarts), whisk together all of the ingredients.

-- Set sauce pan over medium-high heat and bring to a slow boil; reduce heat to medium-low and simmer for 20 minutes, whisking occasionally, until sauce has thickened.
+- Set sauce pan over medium-high heat and bring to a low boil; reduce heat to low and simmer for 20 minutes, whisking occasionally, or until your desired thickness.

 - Remove from heat, and once it's cool enough, taste the sauce and adjust seasonings to your taste.